defenseunicorns/uds-identity-config/docs/INTEGRATION.md

 There is two config files that modify the environment for testing between X509 and Username/Password.
 These config files use the `specPattern` to define the test files the config is relavant to.

-If in the `src/test/cypress` directory, `npm` command can be used to run these tests against a deployed cluster.
+If in the `src/test/cypress` directory, `npm` commands can be used to run these tests against a deployed cluster.
   * `npm run cy.open.x509` : Open Cypress UI and run X509 tests
-  * `npm run cy.open.noX509` : Open Cypress UI and run Username / Password tests
+  * `npm run cy.open.noX509` : Open Cypress UI and run Username / Password and Group Auth tests
   * `npm run cy.run.x509` : Run Cypress X509 tests from terminal
-  * `npm run cy.run.noX509` : Run Cypress Username / Password tests from terminal
+  * `npm run cy.run.noX509` : Run Cypress Username / Password and Group Auth tests from terminal
-  * `npm run cy.run` : Run both Cypress X509 and Username / Password tests from terminal
+  * `npm run cy.run` : Run both Cypress X509 and Username / Password and Group Auth tests from terminal

 ## Cypress Testing